Bashayer-Alshehri/Wrangle-and-Analyze/README.md

 In this project, I aim to practice Data Wrangling which is an important step in Data Analysis, The Dataset that I used is the tweet archive of Twitter user @dog_rates, known as WeRateDogs.

+This project was completed as part of Udacity's Data Analyst Nanodegree certification.

 ## The Dataset:
 - Enhanced Twitter Archive
 > The WeRateDogs Twitter archive contains basic tweet data for all 5000+ of their tweets, but not everything.
 One column the archive does contain though: each tweet's text, which I used to extract rating, dog name, and dog "stage" (i.e. doggo, floofer, pupper, and puppo) to make this Twitter archive "enhanced."
 Of the 5000+ tweets, I have filtered for tweets with ratings only (there are 2356).